Foreign relations of India: North

 Relations between India and Cuba are close and warm.
 Both nations are part of the Non-Aligned Movement.
-Cuba has repeatedly called for a more "democratic" representation of the United Nations Security Council and supports India's candidacy as a permanent member on a reformed Security Council.
+Cuba has repeatedly called for a more "democratic" representation of the United Nations Security Council and supports India's candidacy as a permanent member of a reformed Security Council.
 Fidel Castro said that "The maturity of India..., its unconditional adherence to the principles which lay at the foundation of the Non-Aligned Movement give us the assurances that under the wise leadership of Indira Gandhi (the former Prime Minister of India), the non-aligned countries will continue advancing in their inalienable role as a bastion for peace, national independence and development..."

 India has an embassy in Havana, the capital of Cuba which opened in January 1960.
 This had particular significance as it symbolised Indian solidarity with the Cuban revolution.
 India had been one of the first countries in the world to have recognised the new Cuban government after the Cuban Revolution.

 Cuba has an embassy in New Delhi, the Indian capital.